kellylove1987/gpt2/docs/source/en/model_doc/chameleon.md

 - We advise users to use `padding_side="left"` when computing batched generation as it leads to more accurate results.
 Simply make sure to set `processor.tokenizer.padding_side = "left"` before generating.

+- When generating images, we advice users to load the model in `bfloat16` for better results.
+Simply make sure to set `torch_dtype=torch.bfloat16` when loading the model.

 - Note that Chameleon was tuned for safety alignment.
 If the model is refusing to answer, consider asking a more concrete question, instead of an open question.

 - Chameleon generates in chat format which means that the generated text will always be the "assistant's turn".
 You can enable a text completion generation by passing `return_for_text_completion=True` when calling the processor.

 > [!NOTE]
 > Chameleon implementation in Transformers uses a special image token to indicate where to merge image embeddings.
 For special image token we didn't add a new one but used one of the reserved tokens: `<reserved08707>`.
 You have to add `<image>` to your prompt in the place where the image should be embedded for correct generation.

+> [!NOTE]
+> The official model checkpoint currently only supports text generation.
+To generate images and interleaved text-image responses, you can use finetuned versions such as [Anole](https://arxiv.org/abs/2407.06135).
+Note however that Anole has a bias for "empty" or background patches, so it is recommended to use sampling when generating images (i.e. setting `do_sample=True` during generation) to reduce the likelihood of generating a blank image.

 ## Usage example